 What is the Accounting Entry for Asset Retirement?

-Business must recognize the fair value of the ARO upon incurring the liability if it can obtain a realistic estimate of the ARO’s fair value.
+During ARO accounting, business must recognize the fair value of the ARO upon incurring the liability if it can obtain a realistic estimate of the ARO’s fair value.
 But if the fair value is initially unobtainable, then the ARO must be recognized at a later date when the fair market value is already available.

 How Do You Calculate Asset Retirement Obligation?

 A firm that acquires a fixed asset with an ARO already attached should recognize the ARO’s liability as of the fixed acquisition date.
 There’s a benefit to recognizing the liability immediately as possible since it provides the readers of the firm’s financial statements a more realistic grasp of the company’s actual state of obligations given that ARO liabilities can be quite big.

 Generally, there’s only one way to identify the fair value of the ARO, which is by using an expected present value technique by using several possible outcomes.
 Those computing for the expected present value of the future cash flows must include the following into the calculation:

 Probability distribution– When there are only two outcomes possible when determining the ARO’s expected present value, one must assign a 50 percent probability to each one until the additional information altering the initial probability distribution becomes available.
 If not, one must spread the probability across all the possible scenarios.

 Discount rate– A risk-free, credit-adjusted rate must be used for discounting cash flows to their current value.
 Hence, the business’ credit standing will affect the discount rate to be used.